oasisfeng/island/README.md

 Please refer to [Manual setup](/setup.md) for prerequisites and detailed steps.

-Experimental God mode
+God mode
 ---------------------

 In normal mode, Island only takes care of apps inside the Island space.
-The "God mode" is an experimental mode, in which Island takes control of **ALL** apps, both inside and outside Island space.
+The "God mode" is an advanced mode, in which Island takes control of **ALL** apps, both inside and outside Island space.
 For example, you can freeze any app without cloning it first.

-It is highly experimental and not ready for normal users.
-At present it is only recommended for advanced users who is well understanding what is going on the device and how to deal with unforeseeable troubles.
+At present it is only recommended for advanced users.

 The limitations in "God mode":